 Do you want to upload many offers at once without having to create each one individually?
 We've got you covered.

 Click here to visit our CSV downloads page.
-Here you will see two example CSV files.
-Either download the WoW or WoWC only file.
+Here you will see five example CSV files.
+Either download the WoW, WoWC, WoW TBC, New World or Lost Ark file.
 Here, you will see 18 columns.
 It can be a bit overwhelming at first, but once you get the hang of it you can upload your offers list and edit it as you see fit with ease.

 First off, when editing the file, make sure that the values are written exactly as you see in the example file, or our system will not recognize them.
 For example, if you write “WoW” instead of “World of Warcraft”, the upload will not work.
 Next, we can move on to what each individual column means: